Oluwatobiloba2/alx-system_engineering-devops/0x00-shell_basics/README.md

-ln -s /bin/ls --ls-- will Create a symbolic link
+ln -s /bin/ls --ls-- will Create a symbolic lik